FranBlz/IMDEA_privsec/README.md

 6. How to automate setup (make commands) and navigation (python script)?
 7. How to properly choose ports?
 8. Secuential runs of the tool seem to stop working for some reason.
+9. Decided to remove any sort of parsing from the initial cookie_logger script

 ---